kifah-s/UNDP_Traning/Week_11/README.md

 - Learn basics of React framework.

-- Create a simple project with react framework.
+- X-O Game with react framework.